 Binge and purge behavior may happen with anorexia as well as bulimia.
 However, extreme eating restriction is always present in anorexics and rarely in bulimics.

 Binge-Eating Disorder is similar to Bulimia because both conditions share binge-eating behavior.
-However, individuals with Binge Eating Disorder do not purge or get rid of what they have consumed, unlike those with Bulimia.
+However, individuals with Binge-Eating Disorder do not purge or get rid of what they have consumed, unlike those with Bulimia.

 Things all eating disorders have in common:

-Body image has to do with how people interpret images of their bodies, including literal images (such as occur when looking in a mirror), and remembered images (such as occur when thinking about what you look like).
-Most of those suffering from eating disorders feel badly about their body image, and furthermore, are not able to accurately see themselves as others perceive them.
-Even when friends, family and coworkers worry about an individual's weight loss and painfully thin appearance, these individuals still consider themselves fat, and discount the value and worth of other's opinions.
-Rejecting other people's perceptions enables eating disordered individuals to maintain their negative opinion of themselves, as well as their distorted sense of body image.
+Body image has to do with how people interpret images of their bodies, including literal images (such as happens when looking in a mirror), and remembered images (such as happens when thinking about what you look like).
+Most of those suffering from eating disorders feel badly about their body image.
+They are not able to accurately see themselves as others see them.
+Even when friends, family and coworkers worry about an individual's weight loss and painfully thin appearance, these individuals still consider themselves fat, and ignore the value and worth of other's opinions.
+Rejecting other people's opinions allows those with eating disorders to maintain their negative opinion of themselves, as well as their distorted sense of body image.

 People diagnosed with eating disorders tend to be anxious about and sensitive to acceptance from others.
 They tend to measure their success against unrealistically high standards that are almost impossible to meet.
 They are often very aware of their failure to reach these self-imposed standards.
 They believe that they have let down their community and themselves as a result.
 Frequently, this sense of failure drives them to work harder toward reducing the difference between their current weight and their idealized weight.
 This drive can be so strong that some people abuse their bodies to the point of serious illness and even death.